cluetec/lifeboat/samples/HashiCorp-Vault/README.md

 # Sample: Backup HashiCorp Vault

-In this example we will show you how to back up an HashiCorp Vault instance.
+In this example we will show you how to backup an HashiCorp Vault instance.

 ## Requirements